Stratospheerius: History

 The band took a break as Deninzon and Bowen teamed up with guitarist Steve Benson as the Joe Deninzon Trio to record the acoustic jazz album Exuberance, released in 2010.
+In 2011 Deninzon joined the faculty of the Mark Wood Rock Orchestra Camp.

 Following Price’s departure and Bowen’s death, Deninzon and Padmore brought French guitarist Aurelien Budynek and bassist Jamie BishopFrancis Dunnery, The Syn into the fold.
 This lineup recorded the band's next album, The Next World…, released in May 2012.
 Stratospheerius held a concert in New York City to celebrate its release, with original guitarist Alex Skolnick reuniting with Deninzon and Padmore as he played guitar with the band as a special guest during the show.

-Following a successful Kickstarter campaign, the band filmed a music video at Bethlehem Steelstax for a song, "One Foot In The Next World," from their album, “The Next World."
+Following a successful Kickstarter campaign, the band filmed a music video at Bethlehem Steelstax for a song, "One Foot In The Next World," from their album The Next World.

 In February 2017, it was revealed that former Stratospheerius guitarist Alex Skolnick and Renaissance keyboardist Rave Tesar will be guests on a new Stratospheerius album Guilty of Innocence, released in the fall of 2017.
 On June 16, 2017, Joe Deninzon & Stratospheerius signed with Melodic Revolution Records for the upcoming release, Guilty of Innocence.
-On August 4 that year, the band released the first single "Hysteria" from the forthcoming album.
+On August 4 that year, the band released the first single, "Hysteria", from the forthcoming album.
 Guilty of Innocence was released worldwide on September 29, 2017.
 The album hit number four on the Relix/Jamband radio charts, and 72 on the European Indy Charts.

 After creating the SonicVoyageFest tour, Stratospheerius performed in Chicago's Progtoberfest in 2017, and twice at ProgStock in 2019 and 2020.

-In 2020, the group released three singles to be included on their next album.
-The title track Impostor, a cover of King Crimson's "Frame by Frame", and "Storm Surge," which features Denizon's wife Yulia Ziskel on classical violin, Ruti Celli on cello, Rachel Flowers on both flute and piano, Fernando Perdomo on guitar, plus Saga's Michael Sadler singing lead.
+In 2020, the group released three singles to be included on their next album: the title track "Impostor", a cover of King Crimson's "Frame by Frame", and "Storm Surge," which features Denizon's wife Yulia Ziskel on classical violin, Ruti Celli on cello, Rachel Flowers on flute and piano, Fernando Perdomo on guitar, and Saga's Michael Sadler singing lead.
 Joe sings harmony and plays both violin and the viper on the song, which Sonic Perspectives states is "a song for our times."
 Randy McStine joined in the 2021 recording of their song "Cognitive Dissonance," with a clay-mation music video.

+In 2023, the group released its first live box set, Behind the Curtain (Live at ProgStock), featuring live performances of the band with drummer Jason Gianni, bassist Paul Ranieri, guitarist Michelangelo Quirinale.
+The group planned one live concert in conjunction with the box set's release as Deninzon began performing double duties, playing violins and guitar as a member of classic rock group Kansas for its 50th anniversary.